Jan van de Graaff

 Jan van de Graaff (born 24 September 1944) is a retired Dutch rower.
 He won the world title in the coxed pair at the 1966 World Rowing Championships and a bronze medal in the coxed fours at the 1964 Summer Olympics.
-At the 1964 Olympics his team mates were Marius Klumperbeek (cox), Lex Mullink, Bobbie van de Graaf and Freek van de Graaff.
+At the 1964 Olympics his teammates were Marius Klumperbeek (cox), Lex Mullink, Bobbie van de Graaf and Freek van de Graaff.
 The three "van de Graaf(f)s" were all born in 1944.